CaptainCrowbar/dice/doc/dice.md

 format.
 Multiplication or division by a rational number multiplies or divides the result of future rolls by that number.

-The division operators will throw `std::domain_error` in the event of division by zero.
+The division operators will throw `std::invalid_argument` if the RHS is zero.

 ### Statistical functions ###